IMPROVED ACCESS TO PRIMARY CARE

 We offer appointments outside the Practice's normal working hours for those patients who find it difficult to make appointments due to work and family commitments, during the normal working week.

-These surgeries are usually held on a Monday Evening at The Health Centre and on a Monday evening at St Damian's Surgery.
+These surgeries are usually held on a Monday Evening at The Health Centre.
 Patients have the opportunity to book a telephone consultation with a Doctor or a face to face appointment during these times.

 Telephone consultations are also available with a Doctor on a Friday morning before 8am and any week day evening from 6.30pm.
 Please ask the receptionist to book your appointment.